Spark Structured Streaming¶

 - Compose the code and click Run to execute.

-For more information on composing a Spark command from the Analyze page, see Composing Spark Commands in Different Spark Languages through the UI.
+For more information on composing a Spark command, see Composing Spark Commands in Different Languages in the QDS UI.

 You can monitor the health of the jobs or pipeline for long running ETL tasks to understand the following information:

 - Input and output throughput of the Spark cluster to prevent overflow of incoming data.

 - Latency, which is the time taken to complete a job on the Spark cluster.

 When you start a streaming query in a notebook paragraph, the monitoring graph is displayed in the same paragraph.

 The following figure shows a sample graph displayed on the Notebooks page.

 Additionally, you can monitor the streaming query using Spark UI from the Analyze or Notebooks UI, and Grafana dashboards.